Due Diligence

 The U.S. Commercial Service-Australia provides the International Company Profile (ICP) program, giving useful background information on an Australian firm including financial data, trade references, company size, marketing operations, and a listing of key officers.
 We can also visit the company premises to interview principals in the Sydney, Canberra, and Perth metropolitan areas.

 Another avenue for due diligence information is the Australian Securities and Investment Commission (ASIC), a government agency that enforces and administers Australia’s Corporations Law and registers all companies.
-For a small fee, ASIC can provide you with a “historical company extract” which will tell how long a company has been in business, whether it is registered, its principal place of business, a list of directors, and details about its share capital.
-ASIC can also advise on whether any of the directors have been disqualified from managing a company.
+Through the ASIC Connect online portal, you can obtain a digital “historical company extract” for a small fee.
+This extract outlines how long a company has been in business, its registration status, its principal place of business, a list of directors, and details about its share capital.
+ASIC can also advise on whether any directors have been disqualified from managing a company.

 Joint Ventures/Licensing